Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Oktober 2025 11.31.37 UTC
+- WIB: Jumat, 17 Oktober 2025 12.27.05 UTC
-- WITA: Jumat, 17 Oktober 2025 12.31.37 UTC
+- WITA: Jumat, 17 Oktober 2025 13.27.05 UTC
-- WIT: Jumat, 17 Oktober 2025 13.31.37 UTC
+- WIT: Jumat, 17 Oktober 2025 14.27.05 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: inspirational
+Kategori: technology